El Cantante

-El Cantante (The Singer) is a 2006 biographical film which stars singers Marc Anthony and Jennifer Lopez.
-The film is based on the life of the late salsa singer Héctor Lavoe, who is portrayed by Anthony.
+El Cantante (The Singer) is a 2006 American biographical drama film directed by Leon Ichaso and starring singers Jennifer Lopez and Marc Anthony.
+The film is based on the life of the late salsa singer Héctor Lavoe, portrayed by Anthony.
 The film is told from the viewpoint of Puchi, Hector's wife, portrayed by Lopez.
-Initially debuting at the Toronto International Film Festival on September 12, 2006, El Cantante was released on August 3, 2007.
+The film premiered at the 2006 Toronto International Film Festival, and was released in the United States on August 3, 2007, by Picturehouse.

-Distributed by Picturehouse, the film runs for 106 minutes and is rated R for language, sexuality and drug use.

 According to Box Office Mojo, El Cantante is the twenty-eighth highest-grossing musical biopic of all time.